 A reputable breeder only sells registered kittens with a sales contract and a written health guarantee.
 When inquiring about a kitten make sure to find out as much as possible about the age and health history of ancestors of the kitten you are buying.
 Ask for HCM and HD (and preferrably PKD) testing of parents and be cautious where only the minority of kittens in the litter survived or where kittens seem weak or sickly.
 Make sure that the breeder has a responsible outcross program in place and is not breeding just for show wins.
 The breeder should have previous show experience and excellent references.
 A good breeder will want to get to know you first and will ask you questions about your family and living circumstances.
 He will be willing to answer all your questions.
-Make sure the breeder you purchase from does have lots of breed experience or excellent mentors, in order for you to get proper advice and experienced after- care.
+Make sure the breeder you purchase from does have lots of breed experience or excellent, old time mentors, in order for you to get proper advice and experienced after- care.

 Try to visit the cattery if at all possible.
 Webpages don't always reflect the true circumstances at the cattery, especially when it comes to hygiene.
-Be mindful though if a breeder is not open for visits, in order to protect the Cattery from viruses.
+Be mindful though if a breeder is not open for casual visits, in order to protect the Cattery from viruses.
 Stay away from cheap backyard breeders who sometimes offer kittens at a very low price and sometimes without papers.
 Costs have to be cut somewhere.
 Most times it's the food, health care and quality of breeding cats.
 You will most likely have to pay more in the long run for high vet bills or even loss of the animal.

 What Colors do Maine Coons come in?

 Maine Coons come in all colors, the Browns and Silvers being the most popular ones.
 Please visit my “Gallery” page to see many Maine Coon colors.
 I can assist you with details.
 The links page also provides a link for Maine Coon colors.
 Note that Blue Eyes are not a natural trait in Maine Coon cats, unless they are Solid White or very high White.
 If you see low white or no-white Maine Coons with blue eyes they will have a forged pedigree.

 How old do Maine Coons get?

 The average age span in Maine Coon is no different than in other cats.
 It can run anywhere between 10 and 20 years of age.
 However, early deaths have been recorded, due to inappropriate care and various genetic and immune related diseases.
 I have MANY past pet owners contact me for a kitten, after their pets pass away at 15 years, often 17/18 years and even up to 22 years of age.